epfldata/SimulationEngine/README.md

 ## Large-scale agent-based simulation

-CloudCity is a full-stack system designed for large-scale agent-based simulations, following the BSP model.
-The system contains three parts, frontend (DSL), core (compiler that translates the DSL to Scala), and backend (Akka-based runtime and a single-threaded runtime).
-We also provide a user-level library that contains some helpful methods, which you can optionally use in your simulation.
+CloudCity is a research prototype (not production-ready) designed for distributed agent-based simulations, following the BSP model (see [1,2]).
+The system contains three parts, frontend (DSL), core (compiler that translates the DSL to Scala), and backend (Akka-based runtime and a single-threaded runtime) (see [1]).The programming model is described in detail in [3].

+Users should be familiar with Scala 2 and know basic sbt commands.
+More information on Scala tutorial and its toolchain can be found at https://docs.scala-lang.org/ and https://www.scala-sbt.org/learn.html.

 ### <a name="bin"></a> Include in your own project
 To export the compiler, library, and runtime as jars that can be included in your project, you can call `publishLocal`
 ```
 bash bin/publishLocal.sh
 ```
 which would create a directory `{user}/.ivy2/local/ch.epfl.data/` that contains folders `cloudcity-{module}_{scala version}`.
-You can then include the corresponding module in your project by adding the following to your `build.sbt`
+You can then selectively include the corresponding module.
+Following modules are for compiler, user-level library, distributed backend, and localhost backend (recommended for local development) respectively.
+When using the distributed backend, you may need to tune the default resource configurations specified in `/Akka/src/main/resources/` to match that of your hardware.
+The default configuration is for server development.
 ```
 libraryDependencies += "ch.epfl.data" %% "cloudcity-core" % "2.0-SNAPSHOT",
 libraryDependencies += "ch.epfl.data" %% "cloudcity-library" % "2.0-SNAPSHOT",
 libraryDependencies += "ch.epfl.data" %% "cloudcity-akka" % "2.0-SNAPSHOT",
+libraryDependencies += "ch.epfl.data" %% "cloudcity-base" % "2.0-SNAPSHOT",
 ```
-selecting only the ones you need.
 Support Scala 2.12*.
+Though we provide a compiler for our DSL, you can still choose to program agents directly using the runtime API without compiling your agent definitions.

 ### Overview
 - [Synchronization DSL](#DSL)